kamerynjw/kamerynjw.github.io/teaching/2019/math242/syllabus.md

 Homework should be clearly written, so that I can follow the logical steps you take.
 Each problem should end with the final answer appropriately formulated and circled.

-There will be no acceptance of late homework.
+I do not accept late homework.
 If you will miss class, make arrangements to either submit your homework early to me or have another student turn it in for you.

-I will drop your lowest two homework scores from the final calculation for your grade.
+That said, I understand that life gets in the way and sometimes homework doesn't get done on time.
+To accommodate this, I will drop your lowest two homework scores from the final calculation for your grade.

 Quiz Policy
 ====